 By Steve & Tamami Laser

 For the 2019 model year, Lexus is expanding its popular luxury crossover lineup with the new compact UX.
 Following its unveiling at the Geneva Motor Show in March, Lexus is staging the Global Press Launch for the UX this month in Stockholm, Sweden.
 The lineup includes the new UX 200 front-drive model fitted with a 2.0L gas-turbo engine, and the UX 250h with its fourth-generation hybrid system and available E-Four all-wheel drive.
-(Editor’s note: We’ll be shopping for a new car in January – and we’ve put the UX 250h F SPORT at the top of our list.)
+(Editor’s note: We’ll be shopping for a new car in January – and we’ve put the UX 250h F SPORT on our list.)

 Targeting younger buyers and empty nesters, the UX model name stands for “Urban + X-over (crossover)” or “Urban Explorer.”
 While we really like the dynamic styling of the new UX, the F SPORT package (above) enhances the sporty look.
 Up front, F SPORT is dressed with a unique bumper design, a grille that features a mesh-pattern created with separate L-shaped elements, and L-shaped chrome moldings applied to the fog light housings.